Tel. number

 Mon - Sat 08:00 - 22:00

-Step-by-step to the high-quality manufacturing process Aleppo soap
+Step-by-step guide to the production process of Aleppo soap

 1. Cooking the components

-In the first step of the Aleppo soap production process, olive oil is heated in large cauldrons over an open fire.
-This process can take up to three days, with the oil being stirred regularly.
-Water and lye are then added to initiate saponification.
+In the first step, olive oil is heated in large kettles.
+This process can take several days, during which the mixture is stirred regularly.
+Water and lye are then added to initiate the saponification process.

 Traditional cooking of olive oil in Aleppo Manufacturing process Aleppo soap